Shresht7/CommandPaletteExtension-SearchEngines/README.md

 ## 🌟 Features

 - **Search Ranking:** The extension uses fuzzy matching to rank search engines based on your query.
 It matches against both the engine's name and its shortcut, providing more relevant results.

 - **Flexible Shortcut Usage:** You can use search engine shortcuts (e.g., `!g` for Google) anywhere within your search query.
 The extension automatically detects and uses the shortcut to prioritize the relevant search engine.

+- **Custom Query Parameters:** Add custom query parameters to your searches using the `&key=value` or `&key` (for flags) syntax directly in your query (e.g., `!gh my search &language=rust &type=repositories`).

 - **Favicon Support:** Search results display favicons for each search engine.
 The extension attempts to automatically discover favicons if they are not explicitly defined in the configuration.

--   **Custom Query Parameters:** Add custom query parameters to your searches using the `&key=value` or `&key` (for flags) syntax directly in your query (e.g., `!gh my search &language=rust &type=repositories`).

--   **Easy Configuration Access:** A subcommand, "Open Configuration File," is available from the main "Search Engines" command.
-This allows you to quickly open the `SearchEngines.json` configuration file for edits.
+- **Easy Config Management:** Create, edit and delete search engines directly from the Command Palette.

 ## 📖 Usage